-After a six-year pause, one of the world's oldest scientific history collections is reo-pening in new splendour: the Mathematics and Physics Salon in the Dresden Zwinger Palace.
-The "Cabinet of Knowledge" established by Augustus the Strong in 1728 is one of the most eminent museums dedicated to scientific instruments and timekeeping devices.
+After a six-year pause, one of the world’s oldest scientific history collections is reopening in new splendour: the Royal Cabinet of Mathematical and Physical Instruments in the Dresden Zwinger Palace.
+The “Cabinet of Knowledge” established by Augustus the Strong in 1728 is one of the most eminent museums dedicated to scientific instruments and timekeeping devices.
 The astronomers and clockmakers who worked here laid the foundation for precision watchmaking in Saxony in the late 18th century.
-Today, Lange's master watchmakers are the legitimate heirs of this rich heritage.
+Today, Lange’s master watchmakers are the legitimate heirs of this rich heritage.

 There is not a lot of space here

 Resize your browser window for a broader view of our collection.
 If this is not possible, change to the mobile version.